Trio (1950 film): Sanatorium

 This segment is based on "Sanatorium", which was first published in Ashenden: Or the British Agent.

-Mr Ashenden is sent to a sanatorium for patients of tuberculosis (which was often fatal at that time until the advent of anti-biotics) and becomes acquainted with the other residents.
+Mr Ashenden is sent to a sanatorium for patients of tuberculosis and becomes acquainted with the other residents.
 Another newcomer is Major George Templeton, who admires the lovely Evie Bishop.
 Evie has spent years in one sanatorium after another.
 Ashenden also observes the feud between two long-term patients, Mr Campbell and Mr McLeod, who delight in making each other's lives miserable.
 One more patient, Mr Chester, resents the visits of his wife because he envies her robust good health.
 McLeod dies, depriving Campbell of his enjoyment of life.
 After George and Evie fall in love the doctors warn them that George will hasten his death if they marry, but they decide that happiness, no matter how brief, is worth the price.
 Their example eases Mr Chester's bitterness about his own fate.